turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

     - the GitHub Pages deployed site
       - Instructions for deploying: Repo Settings >> Pages >> Select the `main` branch as your Source branch >> Save >> Send us the URL they give you in the pop up that says "Your site is ready to be published at [URL]"
 -  Add all teammates and your assigned instructor as collaborators to your forked repository
+- In your group project README, include links to all of your LinkedIn profiles.
+The rough draft of your LinkedIn is due during this project, so use this as an opportunity to leverage it!
+We'll check in on this during our group project check-in.

 ## Progression